 Life's a Beach

-For an unforgettable night, the options on Malia holidays are endless.
-Head to Beach Road and commence your night at bars and clubs such as WKD, Candy Club and Bananas.
-Big name DJs provide the soundtrack to summer along with foam parties and laser shows for a multisensory clubbing experience.
-Many of the nightclubs open at midnight, so the nearby bars, including indoor and outdoor spaces will be sure to quench your thirst and prepare you for a lengthy night.
+Head to Malia’s main strip, Beach Road and begin your night at bars and clubs such as WKD, Candy Club and Bananas.
+Big name DJs provide the soundtrack to summer, along with foam parties and laser shows for a multisensory clubbing experience.
+Many of the nightclubs open at midnight, so the nearby bars, with indoor and outdoor areas will quench your thirst and prepare you for a lengthy night.